Massacre at Sand Creek (Playhouse 90): Reception

 Donald Kirkley in The Baltimore Sun criticized the film for its historical "changes and inventions."
-In addition to changing the villain's name from Chivington to Templeton, Kirkley noted that the production radically altered the details of the massacre as well as the motive.
+In addition to changing the villain's name from John Chivington to Templeton, Kirkley noted that the production radically altered the details of the massacre as well as the motive.
 The real Chivington, wrote Kirkley, was a former minister motivated by a fervent belief that Indians "were no better than wild beasts, to be exterminated when found."
 The script changed the fictional Templeton's motive to one of personal ambition.

+FilmInk wrote "Derek plays a decent lieutenant who winds up blamed for the whole thing; once more, he’s effective as a weak and passive person."